Bouncer (Neighbours): Casting and development

 When Neighbours needed a golden Labrador puppy, they turned to animal trainer Luke Hura and his canine actors agency, who provided them with Bouncer.
 Hura owned Bouncer, who was a puppy when he joined the show.
 Hura said that he taught Bouncer to understand 70 commands, stating: "He may have looked as if he was just doing what dogs do naturally, but everything Bouncer did in front of the camera was 'acting'."
-Hura also said Bouncer "loved every minute" of his time in Neighbours and often couldn't wait to get in the car and go to the studio.
+Hura said Bouncer "loved every minute" of his time in Neighbours and often couldn't wait to get in the car and go to the studio.
+As Bouncer became more of a regular on the show, Hura had to relocate from Adelaide to Melbourne to accommodate his filming schedule.
 Bouncer was paid more than the human actors and Hura revealed that he was worth between $100,000 and $200,000.
 When he made personal appearances, he travelled in a stretch limo.

 Bouncer is introduced when Mike Young (Guy Pearce) buys him as a present for young Lucy Robinson (Kylie Flinker).
 In 1989, Pearce asked producers not to put him in scenes with Bouncer, as he did not like dogs.
 He said Bouncer was a "great dog", but he could not go on working closely with him, adding "I had to tell them to take him away from me.
 You won't see Mike patting Bouncer again."
 On-screen, Bouncer ends up in the care of Mrs Mangel (Vivean Gray), and later her son and grandson Toby Mangel (Ben Geurens).

 During Bouncer's time on Neighbours he lived at three addresses, survived road accidents, being lost, a house fire and being poisoned by some mushrooms.
 Bouncer's fan cards became the most popular out of any cast member.
 One of Bouncer's most famous storylines saw him dreaming that he was marrying Rosie, Clarrie McLachlan's (Frederick Parslow) Border Collie, who lived next door.
 During an interview, Anne Charleston (who played Madge Bishop) said "The whole cast was mortified about that!
 It reduced it to a three-year-old's programme.
 It was very strange."

 Bouncer leaves Ramsay Street with Toby, before returning "exhausted and bleeding" for one final adventure.
 Thirteen weeks after finishing his final scenes on Neighbours, Bouncer died of cancer, aged seven.
 Of his death, Hura stated "I was very attached to him.
 I really miss him."
 Following his death, Bouncer was sent more tributes from fans around the world than any of the human cast.

 In 2015, Neighbours paid homage to Bouncer during its 30th anniversary by introducing Bouncer 2, who Jason Herbison confirmed is "definitely a direct descendent (sic)" of the original Bouncer.
 Herbison explained that Bouncer 2 was the result of one of Bouncer's "few notable affairs when he was on the show".
 He called the dog's introduction a "nice nod to history".